 The tomograph will be used to inspect the first wall of the ITER reactor — a key element subjected to extreme temperature and radiation loads.
-The device is made predominantly of domestic components, including an immersion bath, a robotic manipulator, and a safety system.
+The device is made mainly of domestic components, including an immersion bath, a robotic manipulator, and a safety system.

 Read materials on the topic: